Visit the James Farm Preserve!

 The Center’s education staff can provide field trips, educational programs, and guided tours of the Preserve for children, students, and adults!
 Teachers, scout leaders, and homeschool groups can learn more about the youth programs HERE!.
 School programs are held at the Preserve in the spring and fall.

 Adult groups can reach out to our staff to learn about opportunities to bring your group to Preserve.
 Contact us at 302-226-8105 ext.
 703 or by email at firstname.lastname@example.org.

 The Center holds the Native Plant Sale in the spring, which was canceled in 2020 and 2021 due to the pandemic.

 Check out the Center’s Event webpage, where you can

 pre-register for any of the public programs offered at the Preserve.

 The 150-acre James Farm property was a gift to Sussex County from the late Mary Lighthipe, a descendant of the James family who had farmed the land for generations.
 She gave it in memory of her son, Harold, who died in an automobile accident.
 She gave it with the condition that the property be used for environmental education and recreational activities.
 Learn more about the history of James Farm.

 A freshwater wetland area has been created adjacent to the intersection of two of our trails.
-This should be a good spot to see deer, ducks, reptiles and amphibians.
+This should be a good spot to see deer, ducks, reptiles, and amphibians.
 Stumps and a dead tree crag placed in the water to give variety and a head start to this created habitat.
 Next to the wetland is an observation blind for viewing wildlife.
-Because of the diversity of habitats and open space, the James Farm is an excellent location for birding, particularly during spring and fall migrations.
+Because of the diversity of habitats and open space, the Preserve is an excellent location for birding, particularly during spring and fall migrations.